 Dr. Dawn Jourdan, esq., associate professor, director of Division of Regional and City Planning (RCPL) at the University of Oklahoma, will discuss OU’s research on homelessness, disaster resiliency, and fair housing.

 Byron DeBruler, DeBruler, Inc. will discuss lead-based paint hazards research and facilitate group discussion.

-Greg Jungman, U.S. Department of Housing & Urban Development, Oklahoma City Field Office, will discuss HUD’s position on creating smoke-free public housing including exiting rules and proposed rules that may prohibit smoking in public housing developments.
+Greg Jungman, director of Public Housing, HUD Oklahoma City Field Office, will discuss HUD’s proposed rules that would prohibit smoking in public housing developments.